-A leading and trusted Tier-I supplier of electric and automation systems for Industrial Plants.
+A leading and trusted supplier of automation systems for a range of industries including manufacturing, Oil & Gas, renewable energy and more.
 They were on a mission to design an IoT based Industrial automation solution.

 Objective of the project was to develop a custom-designed IoT solution for proactive maintenance of their Uninterrupted Power Supply (UPS) systems for the enterprises.

 During the session, it was concluded that before proceeding to a full scale production right away, a PoC needs to be done to verify the feasibility of the design and find out potential challenges.

 The PoC stage began with a planning and brainstorming session with the customer, wherein: